23.0 mi / 10.7 mph / 591 ft. climbing

 The holiday park in Blenheim had really poor reviews (even from cyclists, which is a good way to check if the bad reviews just come from people with too-high expectations), and when we passed over it on an old highway bridge now left in place as part of the bike path (yay!) and saw the rough sites running under the multiple bridges, that confirmed that my idea to try a WarmShowers stay tonight had been the right call.

 When we reached the end of the long driveway to our hosts’ “back section” house (the term I finally learned for the houses-behind-houses that seem quite common across New Zealand cities), we were delighted by their absolutely-gorgeous yard, as we often are when a WarmShowers host lets us come to their beloved home.
 Their front door was wide open, but a call inside and two rings on the doorbell failed to summon anyone.
 I noticed that there were no cars in the drive, so I figured they might have just popped out for a second.
 No problem, relaxing in this beautiful outdoor space seems like a great idea anyway!
 But before we could even set up, ah, here they are in the car pulling in.
 “Hello, are you Sue?”
 I ask the woman who emerges.
-No, she’s a friend of theirs, and as soon we explain why two people who don’t know what Sue and Dennis look like (but know their names) are lurking on their porch, she says “oh, you should know, they’re both vision-impaired; Dennis is totally blind, and Sue has quite low vision” (“5%”, Sue would tell us later).
+No, she’s a friend of theirs, and as soon as we explain why two people who don’t know what Sue and Dennis look like (but know their names) are lurking on their porch, she says “oh, you should know, they’re both vision-impaired; Dennis is totally blind, and Sue has quite low vision” (“5%”, Sue would tell us later).

 I’m glad that their friend led with that bit of info, because it now makes me feel like less-of-an-ass for leading with the same info here.
 We quickly learned that there is so much to define Sue and Dennis beyond their lack-of-vision that it feels gauche to even mention it, much less lead with it.
 But I suppose the reality is that it’s a rare enough condition that it will always stand out ahead of more-important but more-common qualities.